Managing Chronic Diseases

-You can find a great deal of information online about managing chronic diseases.
+You can also find a lot of information online to help you manage your chronic disease.
 Just be sure the advice you choose to follow is from a trustworthy source.
 You can also contact your local public health department for information on how to manage chronic diseases.

 The American Diabetes Association offers simple information about diabetes.
 They will help you understand your risk for diabetes.
 They explain different types of diabetes.
 They also offer food plans and recipes to help you learn to make healthy food choices to prevent or manage diabetes.